Skip to main content

 Broker

-The fees collected by the broker upon creating a stream for their users.
+The fee collected, in streaming tokens, by the broker upon creating a stream for their users.

 DeFi